-Thinking of scuba diving in Riviera Maya and wondering where to go?
+Thinking of scuba diving Riviera Maya and wondering where to go?
 Some of the best sites to scuba dive in Mexico are right here in the Riviera Maya, which as it so happens is also where the majority of tourists flock to Mexico.

-But why do so many come diving in the Mayan Riviera each year?
+But why do so many come diving in the Mayan Riviera diving each year?
 Mostly because it’s hot all year round, the sea temperature is warm even during the winter, it’s also crystal clear and has incredible visibility, plus there are direct flights from across the USA into Cancun airport which makes it very accessible.

 Does the Riviera Maya have the best diving in Mexico?